 At the heart of many of these transformations are complex intersecting systems of mobilities and moorings, from everyday travel by households, to the provisioning of urban supplies, to the transnational mobilities of ships, airplanes and people across borders, to the planetary mobilities of viruses and ecological systems.
 Under these exigencies to de-mobilize our lives, we were forced to adopt new routines, new habits, and new ways of stilling ourselves (Bissell and Fuller 2011), our economies, and our social interactions.
 Millions of people have been thrown out of work, and suddenly we are all made aware of the fundamental premise on which modern societies are built: constant but unequal movement.

 Within mobilities research we have especially focused on the ways in which “differential mobility empowerments” relating to who can travel, when, where, and how, “reflect structures and hierarchies of power” (Hannam, Sheller & Urry 2006: 3).
-Anthropologists also took up this call to study “different intersecting regimes of mobility” in which some people’s movements were “normalized” while others’ were “criminalized” (Salazar and Schiller 2013: 189).
+Anthropologists also took up this call to study “different intersecting regimes of mobility” in which some people’s movements were “normalized” while others’ were “criminalized” (Salazar and Schiller 2013: 189; on cross-border migration, see Heller, this Issue).
 The field of mobility studies extends to geographers (e.g., Cresswell 2011, 2012, 2014), communication researchers (De Souza e Silva and Sheller 2014), architects and designers (Jensen et al 2015), and others who not only study human (im)mobilities, but also the mobilities of objects, places, cities, infrastructure, nature and more, as described more fully in the articles to follow.
 This intersection of mobile practices, spaces, and subjects (Cresswell and Merriman 2011) came to be described through a “mobile ontology” (cf. Nail 2018), in which entities, subjects, spaces and worlds all emerge out of complex interacting mobilities at multiple scales, from the nano-level to the planetary (Sheller 2018).
 Indeed, Thomas Nail even proposes that we are actually living in the ‘Kinocene’ (Nail 2019), subject to a ‘new climate capitalism’ and ‘climate colonialism’ that calls for a movement-oriented political theory.

 Moreover, with a mobilities perspective specifically on these complex heterogeneous systems attention is focused on their dynamics and dynamism, including how those prevailing “structures and hierarchies of power” are themselves active, not just cemented, and even changing – possibly rapidly and dramatically in some cases and places.
 We posit that these mobilities approaches will be crucial to future studies of the unfolding effects of the SARS-CoV-2 pandemic, the restructuring of socio-spatial relations and mobility regimes, and the shifting and contested meanings of ‘risk’ and ‘freedom’ that will emerge after it, perhaps in relation to future global pandemics thereafter.
 Yet we also acknowledge that there has been a relative neglect of health mobilities within our field, outside of important work by Anthony Gattrell on Mobilities and Health, among the first to focus on “issues of global public health that invariably involve the movements of people, goods, viruses” and “the re-emerging infections, displaced persons, or the 'risks' of globalised travel” (Gattrell 2011).
 Other work presented in this journal addresses medical topics such as the transportation of blood for medical transfusions by drone (Sodero and Rackham 2020) or the recent special section of Mobilities (15:2) on reproductive mobilities, which examines “how contemporary mobilities—and immobilities—intersect with gendered, racialized, sexually expressive, nation-inscribed, fertile, infertile, young, aging, pregnant, surrogate, and/or otherwise non/reproductive bodies and persons” (Speier, Lozanski, and Frohlick 2020).